Classic Cars / Lincoln / Car for sale

 This for the uninitiated is a mixture of 2 stroke oil and gas.
 I did this so I wouldn't score the cylinders. etc as it

-hadn't been started in so long.
+started in so long.
 Of course I check all fluid levels prior to starting and they were fine and clean.

 The laker pipes are dummies. meaning they are there just for looks and are not attached to the engine.